 This site was originally part of the Ouroboros Bookworms webring.
 That, and the associated mailing list, never really took off, and I finally shut them down 1-Sep-2000.
 However, these books are still important to me, so I'm keeping these pages up.

 One warning: most of these are old books.
 Many people will have already read them.
 Many more will have heard all about them.
 Therefore, I casually discuss a number of things that might be considered "spoilers" by somebody who hadn't read the books yet.
-If spoilers bother you, you probably should skip most of this site.
+I try to flag reviews containing spoilers, but I'm humanly fallible; if spoilers bother you, you probably should skip most of this site.

 I have broken out the books I want to write about into separate sections on science fiction, mystery, childhood, and nonfiction,